Big Ten grabs Ducks, Huskies and AP source says Big 12 poised to take 3 more from reeling Pac-12

 Less than two weeks ago, Big Ten Commissioner Tony Petitti said his presidents and chancellors wanted to him to focus on USC and UCLA’s transition to the Big Ten and not more expansion.
 Now, the Pac-12's two biggest remaining brands and perennial football powers are heading for a new home.
 Their closest conference neighbor, the University of Nebraska, will be more than a 1,600-mile drive away.

 Oregon and Washington will receive a reduced payout, Scholz confirmed, compared to current Big Ten members and to USC and UCLA, which are projected to receive more than $60 million each in media rights revenue from the league starting next year.
-A person familiar with the negotiations said the Ducks and Huskies would receive about $30 million per year, with annual escalators.
+A person familiar with the negotiations said the Ducks and Huskies would receive about $30 million per year for its first six years in the conference, with annual escalators and the ability to draw on future payments.

 Washington was a charter member of the Pacific Coast Conference in 1916, the organization that eventually became the Pac-8, then 10, then 12.
 Oregon joined what was then the Athletic Association of Western Universities in 1964.
 USC's history in the league dates to 1922, UCLA's to 1928.